urllib3/urllib3/README.md

 - Client-side SSL/TLS verification.
 - File uploads with multipart encoding.
 - Helpers for retrying requests and dealing with HTTP redirects.
-- Support for gzip, deflate, brotli and zstd encoding.
+- Support for gzip, deflate, brotli, and zstd encoding.
 - Proxy support for HTTP and SOCKS.
 - 100% test coverage.